BartlomiejKulecki/bebop2_multi_uav/README.md

 Before starting, you should go to the folder `~/bebop_ws/src/position_controller/src` and `~/bebop_ws/src/formation_controller/src`, copy the appropriate file / files from the directories there (depending on the number of drones, more information in the readme files located there). \
 You can also change some params in file: `~/bebop_ws/src/formation_controller/config/params.yaml`

->If you want to run few drones at the same time you have to connect to each by WiFi (multiple WiFi interfaces are needed).
+>If you want to run a few drones at the same time you have to connect to each by WiFi (multiple WiFi interfaces are needed).
 Each drone needs different IP (you should set it).

 In bebop_node.launch files, the bebop_ip field should be assigned the ip_real variable (it should match to IP set on the drone).

-Connect to drones WiFi and run driver for each drone (in new terminal):
+Connect to drones WiFi and run driver for each drone (in a new terminal):
 ```
 source ~/bebop_ws/devel/setup.bash
 roslaunch bebop_driver  bebop_node.launch
 roslaunch bebop_driver  bebop_node_f1.launch
 roslaunch bebop_driver  bebop_node_f2.launch
 ```
-position controller (in new terminal):
+position controller (in a new terminal):
 ```
 source ~/bebop_ws/devel/setup.bash
 rosrun  position_controller  position_controller
 ```
-and formation controller (in new terminal):
+and formation controller (in a new terminal):
 ```
 source ~/bebop_ws/devel/setup.bash
 roslaunch  formation_controller  formation_ctrl.launch
 ```
-You can use keyboard to send commands: takeoff, land, emergency stop, start trajectory (instructions will show in terminal).
+You can use a keyboard to send commands: takeoff, land, emergency stop, start trajectory (instructions will show in terminal).